vesellov/bitdust.docs.old/roadmap.md

 At the moment, user identification  in the BitDust system let you hide your personal data and uses only short text identifiers.
 Not required any authorization, provide your email or phone number.
-BitDust company do not know any info about the users and do not care about that.
+BitDust contributors do not know any overal or detailed info about the users of the software.

 However, the user's IP address at this stage of the project development can not be hidden - it is published in his identiy file in open or semi-open form.